R370 (South Africa)

-The R370 is a Regional Route in South Africa that connects Douglas with Jan Kempdorp.
+The R370 is a Regional Route in South Africa that connects Douglas with Jan Kempdorp via Schmidtsdrift.

+Route

 Its south-western terminus is the R385 just north of Douglas.
 The route runs north-east, on the north bank of the Vaal River.
 It reaches the east/west N8 and is briefly cosigned heading east with it.
 It leaves the N8, at Schmidtsdrift, again heading north-east.
 It crosses the R31 between Ulco and Delportshoop.
 After another 40 kilometers it intersects the R371 and is briefly co-signed with it.
 It ends its route at the N18 at Jan Kempdorp but effectively continues as the R708.